 No matter what your skills are, we can use your help in responding to the central challenge of Citizen Hacks: “How can we build a digital future that protects everyone’s privacy?”
 We believe that solutions are better when they integrate diverse ways of thinking.
 There will be many opportunities to learn new skills or ideas at workshops and from the people around you.
 We’ll also be holding team building events where you can meet new people.
 Just come eager to learn and share your own knowledge!

 There are no fees to attend Citizen Hacks.

-Bring a laptop, chargers, comfortable clothing, and your desire to learn and innovate!
-If you’d like, you can also bring a pillow and blanket to get comfy.
-Everything else will be provided for you.
+Bring a laptop, chargers, a reusable water bottle, comfortable clothing, and your desire to learn and innovate!
+If you’d like, you can also bring a pillow and sleeping bag to get comfy.
+We'll provide the food, software, and guidance!

 You can’t start creating anything before the hackathon begins, however, you can form a team and discuss what you’ll do over the 36 hours.